ROAD WORK, TRAFFIC, WEATHER: Thursday notes

 BRIDGES AND DETOUR ROUTES

-423rd morning without the West Seattle Bridge.
-(The repair contractor’s just been chosen.)
-Here’s how it’s looking on other bridges and routes:
+431st morning without the West Seattle Bridge.
+Here are the views of other bridges and routes:

 Here’s a low-bridge view: